 This information could be new employment opportunities at the company, exciting upcoming events that you are attending or hosting, or even just a good news story about a recent success.

-By using employees as brand promoters, you can spread the word about your business even farther to new audiences.
+By using employees as brand promoters, you can spread the word about your business even further to new audiences.
 Furthermore, by doing this, your employees are showing that they are proud to represent your brand which can make your audience more trusting of your company.

 4. Be Relatable and Trendy